sigmasoldi3r/charon-lang/readme.md

 \*Note: Not currently implemented.

 **Disclaimer:** As Charon is a language designed to target and interface with Lua, the purity check is somewhat loose, and can be tricked.
-One example would be hiding the application state inside an object field, and changing the object field.
-For that reason, top level (package) context is always impure.
+For example calling by reference a function who's symbol is not a function but a local might lead to unchecked execution of mixed contexts.
+For that reason anything that might be unchecked is considered impure.
+This is also a pending work for Charon, to include purity checks for locals and referential calls.

 Also this means that object manipulation (either read or write) is always impure, and for that same reason you can't mutate tables or vectors.